On the expressivity of bi-Lipschitz normalizing flows: Lower bounds on the TV distance

 The first theorem is a lower bound on the TV distance between the learned distribution and the target distribution in a general setting.
-Intuitively, the idea is to find an arbitrary subset $A$ that is sufficiently concentrated so that the Lipschitz constrained mapping can not concentrate enough weight form the Gaussian distribution onto this subset.
+Intuitively, the idea is to find a subset $A$ with an arbitrary shape that is sufficiently concentrated so that the Lipschitz constrained mapping can not concentrate enough weight from the Gaussian distribution onto this subset.